Pranav-coder-yes/amfoss-tasks/Task-02/Arrakis-dex/README.md

 GENERAL THINGS I DID BEFORE STARTING THE TASK

-Studied few general commands like ls,tree,cd etc
+Studied few general commands like ls,tree,cd etc.
 I have cloned the repository with git clone command and i have created a Hankbook directory using mkir command.I have entered Arrakis-dex using cd command.

 PART 1

-Firstly to check my surroundings i have used the ls command.For hiding from 'Vortex of Desolution' i have went inside the file 'Eolian Caves'(Cus i need a roof over my head)
+Firstly to check my surroundings i have used the ls command.For hiding from 'Vortex of Desolution' i have went inside the file 'Eolian Caves'(Cus i need a roof over my head).
 I have used ls command to see my surroundings and used tree command to find a file called 'parchment' and opned it with cat command and stored the details in the Handbook using nano command,before that i have runned 'medaillon' python file using python3 method.

 I found no difficulties in this part